 The 5 Pillars of CPTED: Activity Support

-Neither is “just” property, and both deserve to be protected as such.
+Neither is “just” property.
+And both deserve to be protected accordingly.

-But there’s so much more you could be doing to lower your risk and increase your protection.
+Video surveillance is a good start.
+Properties without a visible security system are a whopping 300% more likely to be burglarized.
+But there’s so much more you could do to lower your risk and increase your protection.

 One such strategy is crime prevention through environmental design, or CPTED.